Juniorduc44/convertBTCm/README.md

 ## Usage
 - **USD → BTC:** Enter a USD amount, tap Convert to see the equivalent in BTC and Satoshis.
 - **BTC → USD:** Toggle the switch, enter BTC or Satoshis, tap Convert to see the USD value.
+- **Info Tab:** Read about Bitcoin, Satoshis, and Fiat currencies.
+- **Themes Tab:** Instantly switch between color themes or enter your own hex codes for a custom look.
 - **Clear:** Resets the input and result fields.

+## Theming
+- Choose from built-in themes: Default, Retro, 90s, Neo Hacker.
+- Enter custom hex color codes for main and sub themes (e.g., `f9a420`).
+- Theme changes are applied instantly across the app.

+## Troubleshooting
+- All major actions are wrapped in try/except blocks with error messages displayed in the app.
+- Check the terminal/log output for detailed error logs if something goes wrong.
+- If the Bitcoin price fails to update, ensure you have an internet connection.

 ## Requirements
 - Python 3.7+